-Highly erodible soils [soils on slope greater than fifteen percent (15%) or soils on slope greater than five percent (5%) with K values greater than zero and thirty-five hundredths (0.35).
+Highly erodible soils [soils on slope greater then fifteen percent (15%) or soils on slope greater than five percent (5%) with K values greater than zero and thirty-five hundredths (0.35).

-- (2) A detailed drawing showing: - (a) The location of all existing or proposed site improvements, including storm drains, culverts, retaining walls, fences, storm water management facilities, as well as any sediment and erosion control structures and shore erosion structures. - (b) The location of the Critical Area Overlay District Boundary, the buffer and other buffer areas, open space areas, forested areas and landscaping.
-(The plan shall show all areas to be maintained as landscaping and the type of plants to be provided, and the means by which such landscaping will be permanently maintained shall be specified. - (c) The location of all contiguous forested areas adjacent to the site. - (d) The location of nontidal wetlands on the site and the drainage area thereof. - (e) The location of existing water-dependent facilities on and adjacent to the site, including the number of existing slips and moorings on the site. - (f) The location and extent of existing and/or proposed shore erosion protection works. - (g) The location of plant and wildlife habitats as defined in the Town of Millington Critical Area Program.
-12 - (h) The known location of the habitat of any threatened or endangered species or species in need of conservation on or adjacent to the site or within one-fourth (1/4) mile of the site in the case of bald eagle habitats.
+(2) A detailed drawing showing:

+- (a) The location of all existing or proposed site improvements, including storm drains, culverts, retaining walls, fences, storm water management facilities, as well as any sediment and erosion control structures and shore erosion structures. - (b) The location of the Critical Area Overlay District Boundary, the buffer and other buffer areas, open space areas, forested areas and landscaping.
+(The plan shall show all areas to be maintained as landscaping and the type of plants to be provided, and the means by which such landscaping will be permanently maintained shall be specified. - (c) The location of all contiguous forested areas adjacent to the site. - (d) The location of nontidal wetlands on the site and the drainage area thereof. - (e) The location of existing water-dependent facilities on and adjacent to the site, including the number of existing slips and moorings on the site. - (f) The location and extent of existing and/or proposed shore erosion protection works. - (g) The location of plant and wildlife habitats as defined in the Town of Millington Critical Area Program.15 - (h) The known location of the habitat of any threatened or endangered species or species in need of conservation on or adjacent to the site or within one-fourth (1/4) mile of the site in the case of bald eagle habitats. - (i) The location of anadromous fish spawning stream(s) on or adjacent to the site and a delineation of the watershed area of the stream on the site. - (3) Computations of: - (a) Total lot area. - (b) Total area in the Critical Area Overlay District. - (c) Total man-caused impervious surface areas and percentage of site in the critical area. - (d) Separate computations in the total acres of existing forest cover in the buffer and in the critical area. - (e) Total area of the site that will be temporally disturbed during development and area that will be permanently disturbed.
+"Disturbed" is defined as any activity occurring on an area which may result in the loss of or damage to existing natural vegetation. - (4) An environmental assessment report which provides a coherent statement of how the proposed development addresses the goals and objectives of the Town of Millington Chesapeake Bay Critical Area Program.
+At a minimum the environment assessment shall include: